What you build

 Raft nodes will start a new leader election round.

 The actual test method is rather short.
-It calls waitUntilLeaderElected()
+It calls waitUntilLeaderElected() to

 get the leader Raft node and asserts that a Raft node is returned as leader.